-Corollary 3.19 is the QL(B) equivalent of Theorem 2.3 in the NRC.
-We obtained a fragment of the NRC for which well-definedness is decidable by restricting ourselves to the positive-existential expressions, which are monotone by Lemma 2.4.
-In the hope of finding QL(B) for which well-definedness is decidable, it may hence be worthwhile to restrict ourselves to those base operations which are in a sense also "monotone".
-For this purpose, we adapt the notion of (unordered) complex object value containment to (ordered) tree values.
+Note that satisfiability for the monotone fragment of the relational algebra (i.e., the relational algebra without difference) is trivially decidable.
+Indeed, it is easy to see that every relational algebra expression in this fragment is decidable.
+6 In the hope of finding QL(B) for which the well-definedness is decidable, it is therefore worthwhile to restrict ourselves to those base operations which are in a sense also "monotone".
+For this purpose, we adapt the notion of (unordered) complex object containment [4] to (ordered) values.